Energinet-DataHub/geh-core/source/TestCommon/documents/servicebuslistenermock.md

 ### `When()` and `DoAsync()`

 At the lowest level we can use `When()` to setup a filter based on any service bus message property.
-If an incomming message matches the filter, the action registered with `DoAsync()` is executed.
+If an incoming message matches the filter, the action registered with `DoAsync()` is executed.

 ```csharp
 await serviceBusListenerMock